 Below is a little bit about each artist and links to learn more about them and see what works we currently have.
 The Gallery on 14 Western Ave is open Thursday to Monday from 10-5 during February and check back for more hours as the weather warms up.
 When in doubt, please call 207-967-2803 or email [email protected] for more information.

-Starting on Saturday, June 30 at 10 am through July 19th, we fill the walls of the gallery at 10 Chase Hill with these stunning celebrations of color and summer.
-Both artists will be at Shows on Saturday evening from 5 – 7 pm.
-They each are excited to share their process, inspiration and new works.
+Starting on Saturday, July 24, at 10 AM, the gallery at 10 Chase Hill welcomes the public to view and purchase David Witbeck and Bethany Harper Williams’s work.
+These are stunning celebrations of color and summer.
+Both artists will be at Shows on Saturday evening from 5 – 7 PM.
+They each are excited to share their process, inspiration, and new works.
 The Artist Reception is a free event.
-Food, wine, and music provided.

 “There are few things I tried to focus on as I worked on this show.
 I became much more aware of ‘from where’ and ‘how’ I looked at things.
 I found myself studying the same things from a different angle,” shares Bethany. “ A great deal of the time, I tried to look beyond or past or through.
 Whether it was ordinary objects, house, people, or even shapes.”